plblum/jivs/README.md

 object to describe your configuration through the [Builder API](#configuring-the-validationmanager-the-builder-api).

 #### Example
-Each `property()` adds or modifies a ValueHost of type PropertyValueHost.
+Each `field()` adds or modifies a ValueHost of type FieldValueHost.
 The method's parameters assign properties to the ValueHost.
 The fluent syntax that follows it are validation rules.

 ```ts